-The National Society of Genetic Counselors supports regulation of DNA testing for health-related conditions and hereditary diseases for clinical use.
-Any decision to regulate genetic testing should be patient-focused and should carefully consider the potential risk of stifling technological advancements that are critical to the fields of genetics, genomics, and precision medicine.
+The National Society of Genetic Counselors supports regulation of genetic testing for health-related conditions and hereditary diseases for clinical use.
+Genetic counselors are trained practitioners who can identify, order, and coordinate genetic laboratory tests as appropriate, which ensures high-quality clinical genetic services are provided.
+Any decision to regulate genetic testing should be patient-focused and should carefully weigh the potential risk of hindering technological advancements that are critical to patient care with the need to uphold quality and safety standards.

 Back to Position Statements